rizsotto/Crisp/README.md

 `hicpp_3_3_11.cpp` with

     cd $CRISP_SRC_ROOT/docs/examples
-    $LLVM_OBJ_ROOT/$BUILD_MODE/bin/clang++ -cc1                       \
+    clang++ -cc1                                          \
-      -load $CRISP_INSTALL_ROOT/lib/crispclang.so                     \
+      -load $CRISP_LIB_PATH/libcrispclang.so              \
-      -add-plugin crisp-clang -plugin-arg-crisp-clang SomeHICPPrules  \
+      -add-plugin crisp -plugin-arg-crisp SomeHICPPrules  \
-      -emit-llvm hicpp_3_3_13.cpp
+      hicpp_3_3_13.cpp

 where the meaning of all the options and variables used is the
 following:

 - `-cc1`: run the Clang compiler, not the driver that invokes the different LLVM tools.
-- `-load $CRISP_INSTALL_ROOT/lib/crispclang.so`: dynamically load a
+- `-load $CRISP_INSTALL_ROOT/lib/libcrispclang.so`: dynamically load a
-  plugin that emits a warning message when some coding rule is violated. `$CRISP_INSTALL_ROOT` is the base directory where you have asked to install Crisp during configuration (see section "Build Crisp" above).
-If you have compiled Crisp with option `ENABLE_DATA_OBJ_ROOT=1`, all the necessary data to run the plugin can be found in the build tree (assume that its root is `$CRISP_OBJ_ROOT`), and you can load the plugin found in `$CRISP_OBJ_ROOT/$BUILD_MODE/lib/crispclang.so` (`$BUILD_MODE` is one of *Release*, *Debug+Asserts*, etc.)
+  plugin that emits a warning message when some coding rule is violated. `$CRISP_LIB_PATH` is `/usr/local/lib` if you were not defined otherwise at cmake step.
 - `-add-plugin crisp-clang`: run the plugin.
 - `-plugin-arg-crisp-clang SomeHICPPrules`: an argument to the plugin to choose a file with rule definitions (so far codified in Prolog).
 A `.pl` extension is optional.
 Rule files are first searched in the working directory, and then in a specific directory of the distribution/installation.
-- `-emit-llvm`: compile to LLVM IR.
 - `hicpp_3_3_13.cpp`: input file with C++ code to compile/analyze.

 Three warning messages are expected on *stderr* telling that file hicpp_3_3_13.cpp contains three violations of rule HICPP 3.3.13.

+To run the plugin against your sources you need to tune the build script of your project.
+Sure you need to replace the compiler to Clang.
+To run the same the check from the previous example, you need to 'escape' the plugin flags to the compiler, like this:

+    CC="clang"
+    CXX="clang++"
+    CXX_FLAGS+="-Xclang -load -Xclang $CRISP_LIB_PATH/libcrispclang.so "
+    CXX_FLAGS+="-Xclang -add-plugin -Xclang crisp "
+    CXX_FLAGS+="-Xclang -plugin-arg-crisp -Xclang SomeHICPPrules "

 Some rules need a second step (those that rely on alias analysis information):

-    $LLVM_OBJ_ROOT/$BUILD_MODE/bin/clang++ -cc1                       \
+    clang++ -cc1                                          \
-      -load $CRISP_INSTALL_ROOT/lib/crispclang.so                     \
+      -load $CRISP_LIB_PATH/libcrispclang.so              \
-      -add-plugin crisp-clang -plugin-arg-crisp-clang SomeHICPPrules  \
+      -add-plugin crisp -plugin-arg-crisp SomeHICPPrules  \
       -emit-llvm hicpp_3_4_2.cpp

-    $LLVM_OBJ_ROOT/$BUILD_MODE/bin/opt -analyze                       \
+    opt -analyze                                          \
-      -load $CRISP_INSTALL_ROOT/lib/crispllvm.so                      \
+      -load $CRISP_LIB_PATH/libcrispllvm.so               \
       -crisp-mod -crisp-rules-file SomeHICPPrules         \
       -basicaa hicpp_3_4_2.ll > /dev/null

-The first command is the same shown before, but applied to example file `hicpp_3_4_2.cpp`.
+The first command is the same shown before, but applied to example file `hicpp_3_4_2.cpp` and `-emit-llvm` to compile to LLVM IR.
 The second command runs the optimization and analysis tool of LLVM, and executes an analysis pass for rule validation based on alias analysis.
 The precision of rule checkers depends on the sophistication of the alias analysis used. `-basicaa` enables a simple alias analysis algorithm.
 Other useful alias analysis implementations require installing loadable modules distributed separately.
 The command takes as input a `.ll` file generated in the previous step.
 The expected output is a list of two warnings, telling that rule HICPP 3.4.2 has been violated by two different functions.

 Known Issues